Interactions-Nexus/Nexus-Wiki/guides/create-asset.md

 Before we start to create an asset, users need to be familiar with some of the concepts and parameters used with assets.

->Creating an Asset has a fee of 1 NXS and "_Asset Name"_ has a fee of 1 NXS.
-Total cost of an Asset with Name will be 2 NXS.
+>Creating an asset has a fee of 1 NXS and "Asset Name" has a fee of 1 NXS.
+Total cost of an Asset with name will be 2 NXS.
 {.is-info}

 ## Asset Parameters

 ### Asset Name

 This is a globally unique name for the asset.
 Duplicate names will not be allowed.
-If creating a bunch of  assets with a similar name then use a serial no with the name.&#x20;
+If creating a bunch of  assets with a similar name then use a serial no with the name.

 >Asset Name has a separate fee of 1NXS.
 Users can opt not to create an Asset Name and can use the register address to access or search the Asset.
 {.is-info}